hyper-island-data-analyst/notes-from-lectures/readme.md

 Then you just start the installer and follow all the default steps.
 If you are on a mac I would only install it on "This user" and not every user on the computer.
 I had some small issues with it when I did that and had to reinstall it (maybe not a problem for you but just a recommendation).

 When you finished installing it you can open Jupyter Notebooks.
-If you don't have chrome already it is recommended to get it since it works best in chrome (but other new browsers that renThere are two ways to open Jupyter Notebooks.
+If you don't have chrome already it is recommended to get it since it works best in chrome (but other modern browsers that are not Internet Explorer/Edge).
+There are two ways to open Jupyter Notebooks.

 1. Using the Anaconda Navigator

+Open Anaconda Navigator from the application menu.
+Then you should see the homescreen and one of the boxes contains "Jupyter Notebook".
+Press "Launch" and it will launch Jupyter Notebook.

 2. Using the terminal

 Just open your terminal and type "jupyter notebook" and boom it should open up in Chrome.

+### Using Jupyter Notebook

+When first launching Jupyter Notebook you are in a file-navigator.
+From here you can either create a new file or open an existing jupyter notebook.

+There is of course ALOT to know about Jupyter Notebook since it is a very powerful tool.
+But one basic thing is that you can write either markdown or python code (you can write other stuff too but lets forget about it for now).

+Most of the first notes will just contain markdown because we have still not studied any python so there is no code to write.
+Markdown is a common standard for formatting documents.
+It gives you full control over the formatting of a document by letting you write your formatting as simple "code/syntaxing".
+For example if you want to make a heading you just put a hashtagg infont of it like this: "# This would be a header"

+Full guide on markdown: https://guides.github.com/features/mastering-markdown/

 ## Using Github